microsoft/azurelinux/toolkit/docs/building/building.md

 After the toolchain is built or populated, package building is possible.
 The CBL-Mariner ecosystem provides a significant number of packages, but most of those packages are not used in an image.
 When rebuilding packages, you can choose to build everything, or you can choose to build just what you need for a specific image.
 This can save significant time because only the subset of the CBL-Mariner packages needed for an image are built.

 The CONFIG_FILE argument provides a quick way to declare what to build.
-To manually build **all** packages you can clear the configuration with `CONFIG_FILE=` and invoke the package build target.
+To manually build **all** packages you can use the default configuration (`CONFIG_FILE=""`) and invoke the package build target.
 To build packages needed for a specific image, you must set the CONFIG_FILE= parameter to an image configuration file of your choice.
 The standard image configuration files are in the toolkit/imageconfigs folder.

 Large parts of the package build stage are parallelized.
 Enable this by setting the `-j` flag for `make` to the number of parallel jobs to allow.
 (Recommend setting this value to the number of logical cores available on your system, or less)